Skip to main content

 Dysregulation of the HPG axis, whether due to aging, stress, or underlying medical conditions, can lead to hormonal deficiencies that have systemic consequences, including adverse effects on the cardiovascular system.
 For example, chronic stress can suppress GnRH release, leading to reduced sex hormone production and potentially contributing to metabolic and cardiovascular issues.

 Hormone therapies, by providing exogenous hormones or stimulating endogenous production, aim to restore optimal HPG axis function.
-This recalibration can lead to a cascade of beneficial effects on cardiovascular health, from and insulin sensitivity to enhanced endothelial function and reduced systemic inflammation.
+This recalibration can lead to a cascade of beneficial effects on cardiovascular health, from improved lipid profiles and insulin sensitivity to enhanced endothelial function and reduced systemic inflammation.
 The goal is to support the body’s inherent regulatory capacities, allowing for a more robust and resilient physiological state.

 The comprehensive understanding of these deep biological mechanisms allows for a more precise and personalized approach to hormonal optimization.
 It underscores that supporting hormonal balance is not merely about alleviating symptoms; it is about fortifying the fundamental physiological processes that underpin long-term health and vitality, particularly for the cardiovascular system.